 In late February, my parents were able to obtain an appointment with Dr. Tuttle, who is another Medullary specialist who practices at Sloan Kettering Hospital in New York City.
 Dr. Ball helped us get the appointment.
 Dr. Tuttle was so funny and very positive about my future.
 He said that this cancer can stay quiet for years, that there are more treatment options coming up, that I could go to college and enjoy myself and that a treatment would only be undertaken if something was going to hurt me.
 He gave us a few examples of patients with very high calcitonin levels (which is what this cancer produces) where no treatments were being done or the cancer couldn't even be found.
 One patient has a calcitonin count of one million!
 He and Dr. Ball work together a lot, and we are so grateful that we have amazing doctors taking care of me.
 We may see Dr. Tuttle in a year, but will stay with Dr. Ball and the other doctors at Johns Hopkins.

 We talked to Dr. Ball at the end of February, and he decided that I didn't need any scans until mid-July.
 It was a huge relief.
 My parents and I were so excited.
 Now we can plan for spring break, graduation and summer vacation without worry of test results.
 We also saw Dr. Ball in early April to go over my case and talk about college.
 It was funny to hear him say that he's amazed at my progress over the first year, since surgery.
-He's very happy that I'm doing so good.
+He's very happy that I'm doing so well.
 We talked about the college experience that I want to have, which means I want to go to college a few hours away from home.
 He was supportive of the idea, so we left his office with big smiles on our faces.

 The scans were done in mid-July (which included 3 MRIs and a CT scan).
 We received great news - no progression of cancer - only a few small suspicious spots still - and one spot actually got smaller!
 Dr. Ball was shocked, and we were very happy!
 I got the "okay" to go away to college, and the next scans will be in December.